-An awareness of the concepts of positive and normative economics, microeconomics and macroeconomics is sufficient.
+An awareness of the meaning of positive and normative economics, microeconomics and macroeconomics is sufficient.

-An awareness of how consumers allocate resources to maximise utility is sufficient.
-The formal derivation of utility maximisation is not required.
+An awareness of how consumers allocate resources to maximise utility and how producers maximise profits will suffice.
+Technical analyses of utility maximisation and maximisation of profits are not required.